Encryption at rest

 Kubernetes has the concept of secrets for managing sensitive information needed by a cluster, such as usernames and passwords, encryption keys, etc. Secrets can be managed independently of the pod(s) which need them and can be made available to the pods that require them as needed.

-To enable encryption-at-rest for CDK, simply deploy the Vault charm (as
+To enable encryption-at-rest for Charmed Kubernetes, simply deploy the Vault charm (as

 well as a database backend for it), and relate it to

 vault-kv relation endpoint.
-The easiest way to do this is to deploy CDK
+The easiest way to do this is to deploy Charmed Kubernetes

 with the following overlay: